Issue / Question

-This in-depth information is provided should you have any questions or problems initially setting up and using your printer.
-Most applications do not require in-depth knowledge of thermal transfer printing to be properly setup for acceptable printer function.
+The in-depth information is provided should you have any questions or problems initially setting up and using your printer.
+Most applications do not require in-depth knowledge of thermal transfer printing to be correctly set up for proper printer function.

 The Zebra Printer can be used in a wide variety of applications and must be properly configured to function with your media (Labels, Tags, etc.) and ribbon (if used).
-In addition you will be required to set the label size, print darkness and print speed to optimize printing if using a Zebra driver.
+In addition, you are required to set the label size, print darkness, and print speed to optimize printing if using a Zebra driver.
 The printer is typically configured from your host device using a driver, utility/software, or sending the printer's command language (ZPL Only).

 Test Print without Data